Conservation Specialist Position

 - Submit bi-weekly timesheets and monthly expense reports to the District Manager and Finance Manager.

 - Prepare monthly progress reports for the District Board of Supervisors.

 The Conservation Specialist will be an employee of the Winooski Natural Resources Conservation District.
 Direct supervision will be by the District Manager, who is responsible to the District’s Board of Supervisors.
 Guidance and workload prioritization will be provided by the District Manager.
 Changes in duties and program direction must be approved by the District Manager and be in line with natural resource needs and concerns of the District residents and partners.

 2 to 4 years of practical experience in natural resource management and/or administration.
 BA or BS in natural resources or related fields preferred.

 Candidates must be able to receive a security clearance to work on the USDA NRCS computer system and have access to Personally Identifiable Information (PII).

 Desired Skills and Experiences

-Job Type: Full-time (40 hrs/week)
+Job Type: Full-time, hourly (40 hrs/week)

-Target Start Date: ASAP
+Target Start Date: January 2023

 Paid holidays, annual leave, and personal/sick leave. $6000/year health stipend.
 Retirement contribution to Simple IRA account.